l7mp/dcontroller/examples/endpointslice-controller/README.md

 ### The endoint-discovery operator

 The endoint-discovery operator will process the events on the EndpointView view.
 Since the reconciliation logic often needs to interact with an imperative API (say, to program a service-mesh proxy), this part will be written in Go.
-Recall, the idea is that we don't want to write the tedious join+aggregation pipeline in imperative Go; rather we implement just a minimal part in Go while the complex data manipulation logic will be handled in a purely declarative style (see above).
+Recall, the idea is that we don't want to write the tedious data processing pipeline in imperative Go; rather we implement just a minimal part in Go while the complex data manipulation logic will be handled in a purely declarative style (see above).

 The Go code itself will not differ too much from a standard [Kubernetes operator](https://book.kubebuilder.io/), just with the common packages taken from Δ-controller instead of the usual [Kubernetes controller runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime).